8a Program Eligibility – The $250,000 Adjusted Net Worth Requirement

 13. The business concern’s current financial statements must exhibit positive net income, positive net equity and sufficient working capital at the time of 8(a) application submission.

 14. The business concern must not earn more than 70% of its total revenue with one single client, within the last 12 months.
 This does not apply to a business concern if its direct billing client is a Federal or State Government.
+See more information on this topic.

 15. The applicant or business concern cannot have previously participated as an 8(a) participant.
 The applicant cannot have any immediate family members who are current or previous participants in the 8(a) Program that are or were affiliated.